 - You don't comply with your company's articles of association, or you fail to comply with the Companies Act.
 For example, if you don't declare to the board any direct or indirect personal interest you have in a proposed contract or other dealings your company intends to have with a third party.

-If you can cast more than 75% of the votes at a shareholders' meeting, you can always force through any decision (called a 'resolution') at shareholder meetings.
+If you can cast more than 75% of the votes on a shareholders' resolution, you can always force through any decision.
 If you can cast more than 50% of the votes at a shareholders meeting, you can force through some resolutions, but not all.

-Which resolutions require a 75% majority and which a simple majority depends on the Companies Act, your constitution and any shareholders' agreement.
-Take advice on your specific circumstances.
+Which resolutions require a 75% majority (a 'special resolution') and which a simple majority (an 'ordinary resolution') depends on the Companies Act, your articles of association and any shareholders' agreement.

 One resolution that can always be passed by majority vote at shareholders' meetings is a resolution to remove a director from office.
 This power is enshrined in the Companies Act, though the director has the right of appeal.